craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Repeating Crossbows deal 1d8 piercing damage.
 Repeating Crossbows are *heavy*, *two-handed*, *ranged (60/180)*, and *ammunition (3)*.
 Once per rest, you may use this weapon's special ability;

 ### Arrows
 #### Longbow
+Longbows are body-sized, simple curved platforms that bend with tension applied through a connecting string.

+Longbows deal 1d8 piercing damage.
+Longbows are *two-handed*, *ranged (120/360*, *ammunition (1)*.
+Once per rest, you may use this weapon's special ability;

 ### Durandurm Operated
 #### Durandurm Longblaster
+Durandurm Longblasters are body-sized elemental firearm platforms designed for use as a primary weapon during medium-to-long range firefights.
+The Longblaster platforms are best used in open terrain or from an elevated position.

+Durandurm Longblasters deal 2d6 typed damage.
+Durandurm Longblasters are *two-handed*, *ammunition (10)*, and *ranged (*

 | Name / Classification | Range | Damage | Original Producer | Note |
 | --------------------- | ----- | ------ | ----------------- | ---- |
 |                       |       |        |                   |      |